 The Northeastern University Physics Department offers a broad range of curricula that reflect the intellectual excitement and relevance of studying physics both within its broadly defined traditional boundaries and at the intersection with other disciplines.
 Students in the Applied Physics program are expected to focus on areas in which physics concepts inform research and technological innovation in nanotechnology, material science and in the biomedical sciences, where physics is having a growing impact.
-In addition, the department offers unique opportunities for students to experience frontline research at the undergraduate level through internships in faculty research labs and coops.
+The department supplements the classroom experience with unique opportunities for students to experience frontline research at the undergraduate level through internships in faculty research labs and co-ops.

-As a Biomedical Physics major, a student explores fundamental physical principles relevant for understanding biological phenomena on various scales as well as medical instrumentation and devices.
-This program offers the option of a pre-med track and partners with Boston-area medical research environment to offer a unique interdisciplinary learning experience.
+Biomedical Physics explores fundamental physical principles relevant for understanding biological phenomena on various scales as well as medical instrumentation and devices.
+This program offers the option of a pre-med track and partners with Boston-area medical research institutions to offer students a unique interdisciplinary learning experience.

-Our Bachelor of Arts in Environmental Studies degree is an interdisciplinary program, drawing from 12 departments, designed to provide a flexible platform for students whose primary interest is in the area of environmental policy.
+Our Bachelor of Arts in Environmental Studies degree is an interdisciplinary program, drawing from 12 departments, designed to provide a flexible platform for students whose primary interests lie at the intersection of science and environmental policy.
 The range of knowledge that Environmental Studies students obtain from an interdisciplinary blending of programs provides them with this much-desired edge.
 As the world continues to change, the need for those who will know how to cope with this change is more important than ever.

 Linguistics is the scientific study of human language.
-A growing and exciting field, it has links to diverse fields including cognitive psychology, philosophy, neuroscience, computer science, artificial intelligence, sociology, language teaching, anthropology, and education.
-Linguistics is a key component of the emerging field of cognitive science, the study of the structure and functioning of human cognitive processes.
+A growing and exciting field, it has links to diverse fields including cognitive psychology, philosophy, neuroscience, computer science, artificial intelligence, sociology, language teaching, anthropology, education, and the law.
+Linguistics is a key component of the field of cognitive science, the study of the structure and function of human cognitive processes.

-Mathematics is of ever-increasing importance to our society and everyday life.
-It has long been the language of science and technology.
+Mathematics is one of mankind’s oldest intellectual pursuits, and has long provided guidance and inspiration for the development of science and technology.
 In addition to its inherent interest and beauty, mathematics is a rich source of methods for analyzing and solving problems encountered in the physical world.
-Today, mathematics is a thriving field of research with impact in virtually all fields of human endeavor, including business, the arts, and the social sciences.
+Today, mathematics is a thriving field of research with impact in virtually all fields of human endeavor, including science, business, the arts, and the social sciences.

-As a Physics major, a student explores the fundamental physical principles that govern natural phenomena ranging in scale from collisions of subatomic particles, to atoms and molecules, to various condensed phases such as solids and liquids, to exploding stars and colliding galaxies.
+As a Physics major a student explores the fundamental physical principles that govern natural phenomena ranging in scale from collisions of subatomic particles, to atoms and molecules, to various condensed phases such as solids and liquids, to exploding stars and colliding galaxies.
 Physics is one of the few disciplines to have both a theoretical and experimental side.
 Thus students in physics are expected to have mastery of mathematics as a tool to understanding Nature, while also possessing experience in the laboratory, where fundamental measurements are made.
 Physics majors may specialize in a number of exciting research areas, including materials and nanotechnology, biophysics and the study of complex systems, and elementary particle physics and cosmology.

 You can choose a minor to complement your major, or to explore an entirely different area of interest to you.
 A full list of minors, as well as the curriculum for each minor, is available in the Undergraduate Catalog .

-The process to declare a minor, you must fill out the Program of Study petition with your intended College of Science minor.
+To declare a minor, you must fill out the Program of Study petition with your intended College of Science minor.
 You can then turn the petition in to the front desk of 206 Mugar.
 Please note, that you do not need a faculty or advisor signature to have your minor change processed.
-Progress toward completion of the minor will be reviewed during the graduation clearance interview and the minor will be indicated on the student’s transcript after the student has completed the minor program and has received his or her degree.
-Students who wish to design their own minor or do a minor may propose an independent minor, and students who wish to do a minor in another college should petition that college.
+Progress toward completion of the minor will be reviewed during the graduation clearance meeting and the minor will be indicated on the student’s transcript after the student has completed the minor program and has received his or her degree.
+Students who wish to design their own minor may propose an independent minor, and students who wish to do a minor in another college should petition that college.